pivotal/docs-tap/scst-store/overview.md

 ## Multi-cluster configuration

-See [Ingress and multicluster support](ingress-multicluster.md) for information how to set up Supply Chain Security Tools Scan and Store to work together in a multi-cluster setup.
+See [Ingress and multicluster support](ingress-multicluster.md) to learn how to configure Supply Chain Security Tools Scan and Store in a multi-cluster setup.

 ## <a id='additional-info'></a>Additional documentation